 - create all auction documents: bid sheets, display pages, gift certificates, bid catalog

-- follow-up on donation requests in a timely manner, send out thank you letters
+- follow-up on donation requests in a timely manner, send out thank you

 Auction Data Integrity Team